Biological hierarchies emerged from natural characteristics of number theory: Results

-Therefore, the number of interacting dimensions (reciprocal of the expected probability) of the $\pm 1$ fluctuation is close to three.
-Furthermore,

-Considering all the potentials of a particular wave function, the expected dimensions should be close to three.
-In other words, the dimensionality of the F3 potential is equal to that of the F4 potential + $2\pi x$.
+As an illustration, consider the geometric mean integrals and These identities indicate that the effective number of interacting dimensions (the reciprocal of the expected probability) for $\pm 1$ fluctuations is close to three.
+Likewise, so when all potentials of a given wave function are considered, the expected dimensionality is again near three.
+In this sense the dimensionality of the F3 potential equals that of the F4 potential plus a $2\pi x$ contribution.